manahill-prac/CodeSential_Classification-Model/README.md

 ## How to Run
 1. Clone the repository.
-2. Open `Breast_Cancer_Classification.ipynb` in Jupyter Notebook or Google Colab.
+2. Open notebook in Jupyter Notebook or Google Colab.
 3. Run all cells sequentially to reproduce results.